leandroromn/WelcomeAboard/README.md

 ### WAContent.Button
 The model responsible for the `WAPrimaryButton` button.
 The property `action` is not required.
-Remember to use `weak self` to avoid retain-cycles.
+Remember to use `weak self` to avoid retain cycles.

 Name | Type | Required
 ------------ | ------------- | -------------